Presidency of James K. Polk: Historical reputation

-While Polk's legacy thus takes many forms, the most outstanding is the map of the continental United States, whose landmass he increased by a third.
+Polk's most outstanding legacy is the map of the continental United States, whose landmass he increased by a third.
 "To look at that map," Robert Merry concluded, "and to take in the western and southwestern expanse included in it, is to see the magnitude of Polk's presidential accomplishments."
 Though there were powerful forces compelling Americans to the Pacific Ocean, some historians, such as Gary Kornblith, have posited that a Clay presidency would have seen the permanent independence of Texas and California.

 Nevertheless, Polk's aggressive expansionism has been criticized on ethical grounds.
-He believed in "Manifest Destiny" even more than most did.
-Referencing the Mexican–American War, ex-president Ulysses S. Grant stated that "I was bitterly opposed to the [Texas annexation], and to this day regard the war, which resulted, as one of the most unjust ever waged by a stronger against a weaker nation.
-It was an instance of a republic following the bad example of European monarchies, in not considering justice in their desire to acquire additional territory."
+He believed in "Manifest Destiny" even more than most.
+Referencing the Mexican–American War, ex-president Ulysses S. Grant stated: I was bitterly opposed to the [Texas annexation], and to this day regard the war, which resulted, as one of the most unjust ever waged by a stronger against a weaker nation.
+It was an instance of a republic following the bad example of European monarchies, in not considering justice in their desire to acquire additional territory.
 Whig politicians, including Abraham Lincoln and John Quincy Adams, contended that the Texas Annexation and the Mexican Cession enhanced the pro-slavery factions of the United States.
 Unsatisfactory conditions pertaining to the status of slavery in the territories acquired during the Polk administration led to the Compromise of 1850, one of the primary factors in the establishment of the Republican Party and later the beginning of the American Civil War.